starboy-3/MusixMatchBot/README.md

 For example: /tracks the weeknd
 ```
 ```
-/lyrics <details> - returns lyrics of the track by its name and/or artist.
-For example: /lyrics bellyache billie
+/lyrics <details> - returns parsed lyrics of the track by its name and/or artist from azlyrics.com For example: /lyrics bellyache billie
 ```